hmcezar/dicetools/README.md

 ## Short description of tools
 All the scripts can be run with the `-h` option to show a brief description of what the script does and the mandatory and optional parameters.

+### ang_distr_from_torsionals.py
+Receives the file name of a file containing data of a angle (or torsional angle) as one number per line, and an integer (number of bins) to give a file "pdf.dat" and a plot of the probability density function interpolated from the histogram.

 ## Authorship
 Most of the scripts here were written by Henrique Musseli Cezar, with the exception of DiceWin which was written by Thiago de Souza Duarte.